-Just as a car needs the right type of fuel (gas) to run, you need the right kind of fuel (food) to function.
-To sustain energy, your body needs food that contains carbohydrates.
+A car needs the right type of fuel to run.
+And you need the right kind of food to function.
+To keep your energy level up, your body needs food that has carbohydrates.
 But carbohydrates raise blood sugar levels higher and faster than other kinds of food.
-Your dietitian will probably recommend that 50-60% of your calories come from carbohydrates.
+Your dietitian will work with you to figure out the amount of carbohydrates you need.

 Starches are found in grains, some vegetables, and beans.
 Grain products include bread, pasta, cereal, and tortillas.
 Starchy vegetables include potatoes, peas, corn, lima beans, yams, and squash.
 Kidney beans, pinto beans, black beans, garbanzo beans, and lentils also contain starches.

 Sugars are found naturally in many foods.
 Or sugar can be added.
 Foods that contain natural sugar include fruits and fruit juices, dairy products, honey, and molasses.
 Added sugars are found in most desserts, processed foods, candy, regular soda, and fruit drinks.
 These are very helpful for treating low blood sugar, or hypoglycemia.
 They provide sugar quickly.
 Try to keep at least 15 to 20 grams of these simple sugars with you at all times.
 Eat this if you begin to have low blood sugar symptoms.

 Fiber comes from plant foods.
 Most fiber isn't digested by the body.
 Instead of raising blood sugar levels like other carbohydrates, it actually stops blood sugar from rising too fast.
 Fiber is found in fruits, vegetables, whole grains, beans, peas, and many nuts.